Higher algebraic structures in Hamiltonian Floer theory: Introduction and summary

-In order to be able to work with a simpler Novikov field (and to be able to prove transversality for all occuring moduli spaces, see the appendix in our first paper \cite{F}) as in \cite{F} we assume thoughout this paper that $(M,\omega)$ is semimonotone in the sense that $\omega(A)=\tau\cdot c_1(A)$ for all $A\in\pi_2(M)$ with some fixed $\tau\geq 0$, see \cite{MDSa}.
+Since it is the goal of this paper to show how the big quantum product and the corresponding Frobenius manifold structure generalize to Hamiltonian Floer theory, we quickly review the algebraic formalism of big quantum homology.
+First, in order to be able to work with a simpler Novikov field and to be able to prove transversality for all occuring moduli spaces, we assume thoughout this paper that $(M,\omega)$ is semimonotone in the sense that $\omega(A)=\tau\cdot c_1(A)$ for all $A\in\pi_2(M)$ with some fixed $\tau\geq 0$, see \cite{MDSa}.
 Note that this includes the case of monotone symplectic manifolds as well as all exact symplectic manifolds.
-Following (\cite{MDSa}, section 11.1) we let $\Lambda$ denote the universal Novikov field of all formal power series in the formal variable $t$ of degree two with rational coefficients, With this we define the quantum cohomology of $M$ to be its singular cohomology with coefficients in the Novikov field, $\QH^*(M)=\H^*(M)\otimes\Lambda$. \\
+Following (\cite{MDSa}, section 11.1) we let $\Lambda$ denote the universal Novikov field of all formal power series in the formal variable $t$ of even degree with rational coefficients $n_{\eps}\in\IQ$, With this we define the quantum homology of $M$ to be its singular homology with coefficients in the Novikov field, $\QH^*(M)=\H^*(M)\otimes\Lambda$.
+Note that here and throughout the entire paper, every grading is to be understood in the $\IZ_2$-sense. \\